openstack-infra/nodepool/doc/source/configuration.rst

     the flavor-name (e.g. Rackspace offer a "Performance" flavour; setting `name-filter` to ``Performance`` will ensure the chosen flavor also contains this string as well as meeting `min-ram` requirements).

-  ``pause`` (bool)
-    When set to True, nodepool-builder will not upload the image to the provider.

-  ``config-drive`` (boolean)
-    Whether config drive should be used for the image.

-  ``meta`` (dict)
-    Arbitrary key/value metadata to store for this server using the Nova metadata service.
-A maximum of five entries is allowed, and both keys and values must be 255 characters or less.